drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/04.displaying-products/03.product-attributes/docs.md

 - [Add to cart form documentation](../02.add-to-cart-form)
 - [Product attributes](../../03.products/01.product-attributes)

 At the end of the [Add to cart form documentation page](../02.add-to-cart-form), we looked at the difference between the *Product variation attributes* widget and the *Product variation title*.
-To customize the display of individual product attributes, like Color or Size, the *Product variation attributes* widget must be selected on the Add to cart form display for the product's order item type.
+To customize the display of individual product attributes, like Color or Size, the *Produc*t variation attributes* widget must be selected on the Add to cart form display for the product's order item type.

 ### Product attribute element types